alonswartz/notesium/README.md

 - Sonke Ahrens: How to take smart notes (book).
 - Junegunn Choi: Fzf and Vim plugins.
 - The people behind Vim and Neovim.
-- The people behind D3.js.
+- The people behind VueJS, Codemirror, TailwindCSS and D3.js.
 - Projects such as Obsidian, Logseq, Roam Research, and countless others...

 ## License